-Renting an apartment with a broken lease is sometimes tough, especially if it's recent.
-If you can afford to pay off the balance you owe to the landlord, do it before you begin your apartment hunt.
+Breaking a lease on an apartment can have an effect on your credit report and even lead to a judgment, both of which can make future landlords cautious about letting you rent.
+So, if you break a lease, can you rent again?
+If you can afford to pay off the balance you owe to the landlord, you can do it before you begin your apartment hunt and have a better chance finding someone willing to rent to you again.
 If you can't, it's still possible for you to find a home, but it can take some effort.

-If it's been a few years since you broke the lease, the impact on your credit will diminish over time.
+If it's been a few years since you broke the lease, the impact of the broken lease on credit will diminish over time.
 Positive accounts in good standing can help boost your credit score and prove your credit worthiness.

 There's some things you can do to qualify for an apartment, even with a broken lease appearing on your credit report: